kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 There are two changes to the `PodGroup` spec:

-- `PodGroupTemplateRef` field gets replaced with an optional `TemplateRef` that contains a reference to the `Workload` together with a name of a template within that `Workload` object.
+- `PodGroupTemplateRef` field gets replaced with an optional `WorkloadRef` that contains a reference to the `Workload` together with a name of a template within that `Workload` object.
 - New field called `ParentCompositePodGroupName` is added which denotes a name